 Peppermint Oil, Herbal, and Homeopathic Remedies

 Herbal remedies refer to the use of plant and plant extracts.
-Homeopathy is the practice of treating patients with the smallest amounts of substances, which may include herbal remedies, and is a holistic practice that seeks to cure the patient on the physical, mental and emotional levels.
-There are many different herbal and homeopathic remedies, however, only some have been studied in clinical trials.
-The most clinically proven herbal remedy for IBS is peppermint oil.1 It is important to know that herbal and homeopathic remedies are not regulated by the FDA.
+Homeopathy is the practice of treating people with the smallest amounts of substances, which may include herbal remedies.
+This is a holistic practice that seeks to treat the person on the physical, mental, and emotional levels.

 Herbal remedies for IBS